-The best Profound alternatives in 2026 are Loudmink ($99-599/mo, full execution across blog, Reddit, and YouTube with human review), Otterly ($29-489/mo, monitoring across 6 engines), AthenaHQ ($295/mo, 9-engine monitoring with ACE citation prediction), Writesonic ($199-399/mo, content generation with 9+ engine tracking), and Peec AI ($100-505/mo, 7 engines with an Actions task queue).
-Profound's Growth plan costs $399/month for 3 articles and blog-only execution.
-Most of the platforms below deliver more content, more channels, or both at a lower price.
+The best Profound alternatives in 2026 are Loudmink ($99-599/mo, full execution across blog, Reddit, and YouTube with human review), Otterly ($29-489/mo, monitoring across 4 base engines from the lowest entry price here), AthenaHQ (free-$295/mo, 9-model monitoring that now also drafts and publishes content), Writesonic ($79-399/mo, content generation with 3 self-serve engines, up to 10 on Enterprise), and Peec AI ($95-495/mo, 3 of 7 engines with an Actions task queue).
+Profound's Growth plan costs $399/month and executes blog content through its Agents, with no Reddit or YouTube.
+Most of the platforms below deliver more content, more channels, or a lower price on at least one axis.
 This guide covers 10 alternatives organized by what you actually need, not just a flat list of names.

-Profound built a strong monitoring platform, and Sequoia's $35 million investment reflects that.
+Profound built a strong platform for enterprise monitoring, and its $96 million Series C (Lightspeed led, Sequoia participating) at a roughly $1 billion valuation reflects that.
+It now ships content execution too, through its Agents and CMS publishing.
 The problem is access.
 The features that justify the price sit behind Enterprise contracts ($2,000-5,000+/month), while the self-serve tiers leave teams with dashboards they cannot act on.
 The alternatives below solve for different gaps: some are cheaper, some execute content, some cover more AI search engines, and some do things Profound does not offer at any tier.
+For a focused head-to-head, see our Profound vs Loudmink comparison.

 Why People Look for Profound Alternatives

 Profound's pricing structure creates a gap between what the platform can do and what most teams can afford.
-The Starter plan ($99/month) monitors ChatGPT only with 50 prompts and zero content generation.
-The Growth plan ($399/month) adds Perplexity and Google AI Overviews with 3 articles per month, which works out to $133 per article.
-Enterprise pricing ($2,000-5,000+/month) unlocks 10+ AI search engines, full analytics, and higher content volume.
-As of May 2026, there is no free trial and no self-serve checkout on any plan.
+The Starter plan ($99/month) monitors ChatGPT only with 50 prompts.
+The Growth plan ($399/month) adds Perplexity and Google AI Overviews with 100 prompts and blog content execution through its Agents.
+Enterprise pricing ($2,000-5,000+/month) unlocks 10+ AI search engines, full analytics, and Query Fanout analysis.
+As of July 2026, there is no free trial and no self-serve checkout on any plan.

 Beyond pricing, three structural limitations push buyers to look elsewhere.
 First, content execution is blog-only.
-Profound does not create Reddit or YouTube content, even though Reddit is a top citation source for ChatGPT and Grok.
-Second, there is no post-publication verification.
-After content goes live, you have no way within the platform to confirm whether AI search engines actually started citing it.
+Profound publishes to WordPress, Sanity, and Contentful, but it does not create Reddit or YouTube content, even though Reddit is a top citation source: Perplexity cites Reddit most (around 46.7%), Google AI Overviews leans on it heavily, and Grok relies on Reddit as its single most-cited domain (around 16%).
+Second, there is no continuous post-publication monitoring.
+After content goes live, you have no way within the platform to track whether your AI visibility changed.
 Third, onboarding takes 1-3 weeks, with a UI that requires training before teams can use it independently.

 If You Need More Content Execution at a Lower Price

-Two platforms deliver significantly more content per dollar than Profound's Growth plan, which caps output at 3 articles per month for $399.
+Two platforms deliver more content per dollar than Profound's Growth plan at $399/month, and add channels Profound does not reach.

 Loudmink Pro ($299/Month)

 The Loudmink AEO platform's Pro plan tracks 3 AI search engines (ChatGPT, Gemini, Perplexity), monitors 150 queries, creates 20 optimized articles per month, and includes 20 Reddit opportunities.
-That is $100 less than Profound's Growth with nearly seven times the content output.
+That is $100 less than Profound's Growth, and it adds Reddit as a channel.
 Human review is on by default, meaning nothing publishes without your approval.
-Post-publication verification rechecks AI search engines after content goes live to confirm your brand is actually getting cited.
+Continuous post-publication monitoring keeps tracking AI search engines after content goes live so you can see how your visibility changes.
+The tradeoff to weigh: Pro tracks 3 AI search engines, fewer than a budget monitor like Rankscale, and there is no citation-probability score like AthenaHQ's ACE.

 The Max plan ($599/month) scales to 40 articles, 40 Reddit opportunities, 10 YouTube scripts, and 5 AI search engines.
-No other AEO platform at this price point creates YouTube content.
-As of May 2026, Profound does not offer Reddit or YouTube execution at any tier.
+Among the platforms here, it is the only one that adds YouTube scripts to blog and Reddit.
+As of July 2026, Profound does not offer Reddit or YouTube execution at any tier.

 Writesonic Growth ($399/Month)

-Writesonic matches Profound's Growth pricing at $399/month but delivers up to 50 articles per month with monitoring across 9+ AI search engines on its Professional tier.
-The platform connects to real-time Google Search data and generates AI-written content optimized for citation.
-The tradeoff: Writesonic is blog-only (no Reddit, no YouTube), content quality varies without human review built into the workflow, and the platform focuses on volume over verification.
-There is no post-publication check to confirm whether published content actually earned citations.
+Writesonic matches Profound's Growth pricing at $399/month and delivers up to 50 articles per month, more raw article volume than Loudmink's Max tier.
+Self-serve plans monitor 3 AI search engines (ChatGPT, Gemini, Google AI Overviews), with up to 10 on Enterprise.
+The platform, now repositioned as an AI Search Visibility platform, connects to real-time Google Search data and generates content optimized for citation.
+The tradeoff: Writesonic is blog-only (no Reddit, no YouTube), content quality varies without human review built into the workflow, and there is no post-publication tracking to see whether visibility changes after content goes live.

 If You Need Budget Monitoring